cpechrisw/xPlatformLukma/Assets/ReadMe.txt

 Multiple instance of application are not allowed
-Fixed video rotation problem when video is not recorded normally(i.e. gopro is upside down) Added hardware acceleration and option in Settings menu (default is on)
+Fixed video rotation problem when video is not recorded normally(i.e. gopro is upside down) Added hardware acceleration and option in Settings menu (default is on) New option to perserve category and name dropdowns ()

 ----1.7.0----
 Improved error messages when a logo can't be found